 21 of 21

-Joann Fabric and Crafts offers these free directions for many projects.
-Browse the selection and the instructions for those that appeal to you.
-Many of these require a purchased pattern but many are totally free patterns.
+Joann Fabric and Crafts offers free tutorials for a variety of sewing projects.
+Many of these require a purchased pattern, but some are free.